fosspost/notes.fosspost.org/README.md

 * Solution: The solution or the workaround for the problem you faced.
 Or how to apply the tip or optimization you talked about before.
 * Additional Information: You may add sources or links in this section.

 Use H1 for the file title.
 Use H2 for the entries title and use H3 for subtitles such as "Description" and others.
+Use additional markdown syntax according to your needs.

 ## License